Generic selectors

 Photo by Li Gang/Xinhua/ABACAPRESS.COM/Icon Sport

-Morocco will host Afcon 2025 after Guinea were stripped of the right to stage the tournament due to concerns over the nation's infrastructure, facilities and lack of speed in improving these.
+Morocco will host Afcon 2025 after Guinea were stripped of the right to stage the tournament due to concerns over the nation's infrastructure, and facilities and lack of speed in improving these.

-The decision on who was to host Afcon 2025 was supposed to be made in mid-August, but was pushed back, like much of the organisation around Afcon, which is consistently beset with issues such as these.
+The decision on who was to host Afcon 2025 was supposed to be made in mid-August but was pushed back, like much of the organisation around Afcon, which is consistently beset with issues such as these.

 Morocco's victory was effectively a process of elimination.
 Algeria were not the only bid competitors to withdraw, with a Nigeria-Benin joint-bid also doing so, and Zambia, too.